 Results of the audit provide useful information for decision making which can impact supplier selection and control.
 Consideration must be taken to ensure auditor competency in providing reliable audit results.

-This course is a highly engaging and interactive with the focus on how to conduct effective quality audits of suppliers, to evaluate a new supplier’s ability to meet your contractual requirements, and to re-evaluate an existing supplier’s performance.
-This course is designed using the guidelines of ISO 9011:2019.
+This course is highly engaging and interactive with the focus on how to conduct effective quality audits of suppliers, to evaluate a new supplier’s ability to meet your contractual requirements, and to re-evaluate an existing supplier’s performance.
+This course is designed using the guidelines of ISO 9011:2018.

 Who should attend?